Continuing Education Activity

 - Manage painful feelings

 CBT is used to help patients learn how their thought processes play a role in developing their behavior.
 Cognitive awareness helps them develop new ways of behaving, thus leading to change in thinking patterns and emotions.

 Mutual Help Groups

-Alcoholic Anonymous (AA), is a voluntary program for people with alcoholism/AUD, based on belief in a spiritual basis for recovery.
-Members attend meeting and experiences are shared and "Twelve steps towards Recovery" are discussed.
-Avoiding alcohol and benefits of avoiding alcohol are discussed.
+Alcoholics Anonymous (AA) is a voluntary program for people with alcoholism/AUD, based on belief in a spiritual basis for recovery.
+Members attend meetings, and experiences are shared, and "Twelve steps towards Recovery" are discussed.
+Avoiding alcohol and the benefits of avoiding alcohol are discussed.
 Abstinence is encouraged on a daily or weekly basis.
 Alcoholics Anonymous can be reached via their website www.aa.org.

 Motivational Interviewing/Motivational Enhancement